Dora Zaslavsky

-Dora Zaslavsky Koch (July 18, 1904 – September 9, 1987) was an American pianist who was one of the first graduates of and later a teacher at the Manhattan School of Music.
+Dora Zaslavsky Koch (July 18, 1904 – September 9, 1987) was a Russian-born American pianist who was one of the first graduates of and later a teacher at the Manhattan School of Music.

 Early life

 Zaslavsky was born in the Russian Empire in 1904, arriving in New York as an infant on February 22, 1905.
 Her family was Jewish, from the city of Kremenchuk in the oblast of Poltava.
 Her father Max had emigrated to the United States the previous year.
 She was traveling with her mother Celia née Fleisher, older siblings Joseph and Fay, and a young cousin.
 Another brother Israel (also George) was born six years later.
 Other sources give Zaslavsky’s birth year as 1905, but this is incompatible with the ship manifest information.
 The family story goes that Zaslavsky's musical talent was discovered "thanks to a large toy piano with real black and white keys" that her father, a peddler, had brought home for her.

 She studied piano with Harold Bauer and Janet Schenck, founder of the Neighborhood Music School, which became the Manhattan School of Music, and she was the school's first graduate in 1920.
 Zaslavsky continued her studies with Wilhelm Backhaus in Philadelphia and Paris, then returned to New York to take up her teaching career at the Manhattan School, where she taught alongside Constance Keene.
 Among her students were David Bar-Ilan and Abbey Simon.